uselagoon/lagoon-one/docs/using_lagoon/drupal/services/redis.md

 }
 ```

-### Persistent
+### Redis (persistent)

-Redis can also be configured as a persistent backend.
+Redis can also be configured to have the data persisted between deployments or restarts
+of the service.
+For example if you plan to use Redis as a data store.

+You can find the Redis configuration [here](FIXME: githublink)

 ```
 redis: